Establishment

 - internal audit coverage:

-- ensuring that the coverage takes into account the department’s primary risks, and recommend approval of the internal audit work plan by the secretary
+- ensure that the coverage considers the department’s primary risks, and recommend approval of the internal audit work plan by the secretary

-- provide advice to the secretary on major concerns identified in internal audit reports, and recommend action on significant matters raised, including identification and dissemination of information on good practice
+- give advice to the secretary on major concerns identified in internal audit reports and recommend action on significant matters raised.
+This includes finding and sharing information on good practice.

 - periodically reviewing the performance of internal audit